Feedstock Flexibility

 Science agrees.

-• Biodiesel is a legally registered fuel and fuel additive with the U.S. Environmental Protection Agency.
+- Biodiesel is a registered fuel and fuel additive with the U.S. Environmental Protection Agency (EPA).

-• This specification makes no mention of feedstock, indicating their agreement that feedstock should not impact biodiesel quality.
+- This specification makes no mention of feedstock, but the feedstock should not impact biodiesel quality in order to meet the standard.

-Ultimately, feedstock flexibility benefits everybody — the commodity market, biodiesel producers and especially biodiesel customers.
-It’s good for business, good for the environment and good for our future.
+Ultimately, feedstock flexibility benefits everybody — the commodity market, biodiesel producers and biodiesel customers.
+It supports business, reduces carbon intensity and works for our future.